Why We Need An

 The following bullets are common to any Understanding-first approach.
 More could be added.

-- Use activities that enable students to use their own thinking, in ways that have them working deeply with the concepts associated with the soon-to-be-taught procedures.
+- Use activities that require students to use their own thinking to explore the concepts that underpin the soon-to-be-taught procedures.

 - (Therefore) use well-structured activities that have a degree of open-endedness and student-centeredness.

-- Where possible and when appropriate, have students determine the associated procedures.
+- Where possible and when appropriate, have students collaboratively determine the associated procedures and workshop these discoveries as a class.

-- Generally, strive to give students the opportunity to understand the maths they are working on from the get-go and for the majority of lesson time.
+- Generally, strive to allow students to understand the mathematics they are working on for the majority of lesson time.

 Related Articles